-In this walkthrough you'll learn what Site Messages are, how to create your first Site Message, and how to incorporate a Site Message into an automation to be displayed to your contacts.
+In this article, you'll learn about Site Messages, how to create your first Site Message, and how to incorporate a Site Message into an automation to be displayed to your contacts.

 Site Messages are lightweight notifications that appear on your website.
 Site Messages will only be displayed to your contacts, or a segment of your contacts.
 They will not be shown to anonymous users.